Dick Stockton: CBS Sports

 Stockton started freelancing for CBS Sports in the late 1960s, while still doing local television at KDKA-TV in Pittsburgh.
 In 1978 (following a two-year stint calling NFL games for NBC), he joined CBS full-time, and from then until 1994 covered a variety of sports for that network, including the NFL, the NBA (for which Stockton was the lead play-by-play man from 1981 to 1990), Major League Baseball and NCAA Basketball, including ten years as a play-by-play broadcaster of the NCAA Regional finals.
 Stockton also was the host at the famous upset of Villanova over Georgetown in 1985.

-On January 23, 1972, Jim Gordon was not in Boston for the Buffalo-Boston NHL game on CBS.
-Therefore, Stockton filled in and did the game with Dan Kelly.
+On January 23, 1972, he filled-in for Jim Gordon who was not in Boston for the Buffalo-Boston NHL game on CBS, working the game with Dan Kelly.
 As previously mentioned, although Stockton was doing some work for The NFL on CBS, was also at the time a sports anchor for WBZ-TV in Boston.

 Also while at CBS Sports, he called nine NBA Finals, including the 1984, 1985 and 1987 finals between the Los Angeles Lakers and Boston Celtics.
 Stockton partnered with Bill Russell to call the finals from 1982 to 1983, Tom Heinsohn for the finals from 1984 to 1987, Billy Cunningham for the 1988 finals, and Hubie Brown for the 1989 and 1990 finals.

 On May 7, 1989, Stockton and Hubie Brown, were behind the microphone for the fifth and decisive game for the NBA's Eastern Conference First round playoff series between the Chicago Bulls and Cleveland Cavaliers.
 The game was highlighted by a buzzer-beater shot by Michael Jordan to give the Bulls a 101–100 win and clinch a series victory.

 CBS would lose their broadcasting rights to the NBA to NBC following the 1989–90 season.
 At the end of CBS' coverage of Game 5 of the 1990 NBA Finals, Stockton signed off with the following message: